manansaini/sandbox/QA/netstat-commands.md

 AIX : # netstat -Aan | grep portnumber  (This will display address of Protocol Control Block in hexdecimal)

-Once you have hexdecimal then can execute below to get wich process is holding port number.
+Once you have hexdecimal then can execute below to get which process is holding port number.

 rmsock $address_of_pcb tcpcb